 This service will reset the heading (yaw) angle of the sensor to zero.

 Turn on/off autocalibration function in the IMU.
 The status of autocalibration can be obtained by subscribing to the /imu/is_autocalibration_active topic.
 A message will published to /imu/is_autocalibration_active for each call to /imu/autocalibrate.

 By default, the library will connect to the first available sensor.
 If you want to connect to a specific sensor, you can use the serial name of the sensor as sensor_name parameter as follow:

 - ~sensor_interface (string, default: LinuxDevice)

-- Name of IO system for initiating sensor connection.
-Use “LinuxDevice” for usb connection in Linux.
+Name of IO system for initiating sensor connection.
 For more details, please check the documentation in the section IO Systems.

 - ~baudrate (integer, default: 0)

-- Baudrate in bits per seconds used to connect to the sensor.
-If the baudrate is left at 0, OpenZen will automatically pick the default baudrate for the respective sensor model.
+Baudrate in bits per seconds used to connect to the sensor.
+It is recommended to pass the baud rate according to this section IO Systems.
+If the baud rate is left at 0, OpenZen will automatically pick the default baud rate for the respective sensor model.